 Information Blocking Rule 101: Just the beginning of connecting the dots to enable true interoperability

-But even as COVID-19 dominates the headlines, 2020 has also seen government action related to healthcare that doesn’t lead the evening news — yet holds the potential to transform healthcare as we know it.
+But even as the pandemic continues to dominate the headlines, last year also saw government action related to healthcare that didn’t lead the evening news — yet holds the potential to transform healthcare as we know it.

-In March, the federal government finalized a new set of rules that govern how information is shared among hospitals, doctors’ offices and other healthcare stakeholders.
+In March 2020, the federal government finalized a new set of rules that govern how information is shared among hospitals, doctors’ offices, and other healthcare stakeholders.
 The new regulations come from a law called the 21st Century Cures Act passed by Congress in 2016.
-These regulations colloquially called the “Information Blocking Rule” require healthcare entities to broadly share a wide breadth of electronic health information upon request (with just a few exceptions).
-Some of the new regulations take effect as early as November.
+These regulations, colloquially called the “Information Blocking Rule”, require healthcare entities to broadly share a wide breadth of electronic health information upon request (with just a few exceptions).

 The promise of technology to transform healthcare is stymied by government regulation and business incentives that promote fragmentation.